Suspect in New Zealand massacre to face more charges in court on Friday

 Prison officials say Tarrant is under 24-hour surveillance with no access to media, according to news reports.

 Friday’s appearance will largely be procedural and Tarrant will not be required to enter a plea, a High Court judge said in court minutes this week.
+A section of the courtroom has been reserved for victims’ families and survivors of the attacks.

-Tarrant declined a court appointed lawyer and media said he wants to represent himself.
+Tarrant will be represented by two Auckland lawyers, one of them, Shane Tait, said in a statement on his website, which did not include any comments on the case.

-Legal experts have said Tarrant may try to use the hearings as a platform to present his ideology and beliefs.
+Media had reported that Tarrant wished to represent himself and legal experts have said he may try to use the hearings as a platform to present his ideology and beliefs.

 Although journalists may attend and take notes, media coverage will be restricted.
 Judge Cameron Mander said media could only publish pixellated images of Tarrant that obscure his face.